scriptingLover/CS-CPU-Emulated/README.md

 # CS-CPU-emulated

 A small 16 bit CPU written in C#, you can change the clock speed via the public int clock number.
-You can use the global keyword for a non callable function.
+You can use the global keyword for a callable function.
 Comments must be on a seperate line from the code.

 OPcode: